 Some 2,500 years ago, the famous Chinese military strategist Sun Tzu wrote “The Art of War,” one of the world’s most influential books on military strategy.
 He states, “Strategy without tactics is the slowest route to victory.
 Tactics without strategy is the noise before defeat.”

-Here’s how we define these two nouns in terms of business:
+When we talk about strategic versus tactical planning, here’s how we define these two nouns in terms of business:

 - Usually long-term – 3-5 years out